 Key features:

-I've been using CleverType for about 8 months now, and its tone adjustment feature is surprisingly accurate.
+I've been using CleverType for over a year now, and its tone adjustment feature is surprisingly accurate.
 Just yesterday I turned a hastily written message to my boss into something that sounded way more professional with just one tap.
 The keyboard actually learns your writing patterns over time, which makes it feel more natural than some competitors.
+In 2026, CleverType has integrated GPT-powered assistance that understands nuanced context better than ever before.

-Google's Gboard has recently added AI capabilities that rival Samsung's offerings:
+Google's Gboard has significantly evolved by 2026, now featuring AI capabilities powered by Gemini that rival and sometimes exceed Samsung's offerings:

 Key features:

-The latest Gboard updates have brought it much closer to what the S24 offers.
-Its smart compose feature is particularly impressive when using Gmail or Messages, tho it still doesn't have the tone adjustment capabilities that Samsung and CleverType offer.
+The 2025-2026 Gboard updates have brought it much closer to what the S24 offers.
+Google added tone adjustment capabilities in late 2025, finally matching what Samsung and CleverType offered earlier.
+Its smart compose feature is particularly impressive when using Gmail or Messages, with Gemini integration providing contextually relevant suggestions that understand entire conversation threads.

 Microsoft's SwiftKey was an early adopter of AI in mobile keyboards: